Balzu/g4-2025-website/docs/_pages/index.markdown

 **What we need is an ecological vision of cybersecurity**: one that connects institutions, individuals, technologies, and knowledge in a way that is resilient, transparent, and inclusive.

 Because the question is no longer whether the threats are real.
-It’s whether our response is coherent — and whether it reaches those who need it most.
+It’s whether our response is coherent, and whether it reaches those who need it most.

 <script>
 document.querySelectorAll('.hm-btn1').forEach(btn=>{